 - Film Week – to inspire writing and creativity through film.

-- Arts week – to promote creativity and cross curricula learning.
+- Arts week – to promote creativity and cross curricular learning.